TeamREPENTOGON/REPENTOGON/documentation/docs/index.md

 In addition to the changes listed on the pages, REPENTOGON makes the following general behavior changes to the API:

+## Lua 5.4

+  * The API has been ported to use Lua 5.4 instead of 5.3.

+  * The generational garbage collector from 5.4 has been enabled by default, allowing for a significant performance boost.

+  * We have (tentative) plans to migrate to LuaJIT in the future, which is *not* fully compatible with 5.4 (or even 5.2, for that matter).
+As a result, we ask that mods refrain from relying on any Lua 5.4-specific functionality.

 ## Callback Typechecking
 Still a work in progress for the new callbacks added by REPENTOGON, but all vanilla callbacks are now typechecked.